duongkhatu/python-job-scraper/README.md

 - Pagination: Handle pagination to scrape multiple pages of job listings. (+1)
 - Scheduling: Set up your script to run periodically to scrape and update the job listings daily or weekly. (+3)
 - Notification System: Send an email notification with the latest job listings that match your criteria. (+5)

+*The website I chose to scrape from: https://careerviet.vn/*
+Aside from the above requirements, I also include a feature that allows city/province names to be taken as an argument to the function.